Bowen-Zhong/image-fusion/README.md

 # medical-image-fusion
-This is the official implementation of the W-MambaFuse model proposed in the paper ("Wavelet-Domain and Hierarchical State Space Fusion for Enhanced Medical Image Integration") with Pytorch.
+This is the official implementation of the ITFuse model proposed in the paper ("Wavelet-Domain and Hierarchical State Space Fusion for Enhanced Medical Image Integration") with Pytorch.

 # Usage